cl2205/cache-proxy-node/README.md

 # Node Caching Proxy

-My implementation of an HTTP server that behaves as a transparent caching reverse proxy for incoming GET requests using Node.js.
+An HTTP server that behaves as a transparent caching reverse proxy for incoming GET requests using Node.js.

 ## How It Works